DIY Firework Launcher Plans

-- A fire extinguisher
+- Fire extinguisher

-- A first aid kit
+- First aid kit

-- Access to a hose or water
+- Access to a hose or other water source

 - A plan for emergency injuries

 - 1, 2, and 3-inch screws

 - Power drill